Raoul Wallenberg legacy passed on to Saskatoon students - Saskatoon | Globalnews.ca

-Chief Whitecap School students heard the story of Raoul Wallenberg at an assembly on Tuesday in Saskatoon.
+Chief Whitecap School students heard the story of Raoul Wallenberg at an assembly Tuesday in Saskatoon.

 Wallenberg’s actions are credited with saving the lives of 100,000 Hungarian Jews during the Holocaust.